havonz/SCRMapDocs/en/epScript-Reference/Built-in-Functions.md

         > For an instant when a drone hatches into a Zerg Extractor, it will inherit the address of the Vespene Geyser unit (the Vespene Geyser itself is a unit).
 The drone is considered dead.
 If the construction is cancelled, a new drone is returned.
 This drone can be traversed.
         > Units queued in the barracks: they are only detected when they walk out after completion.
         > Buildings: Can be detected as soon as construction starts (unfinished construction).
         > Archons and Dark Archons: After Templars merge, the Archon will use the address of one of the Templars.
 The other Templar is considered dead and will not produce a new unit.
-If the merge is cancelled, one Templar will inherit the Archon's address and the other will be a new unit.
 Dark Archons are similar.

         Example